joshuasearle/sorting-algorithm-visualiser/README.md

 - heap sort on a sorted list
 - heap sort on a reverse sorted list
 - merge sort on a reverse sorted list
-- shaker sort on a reverse sorted list
+- shaker sort on a reverse sorted list (pick small element count)
-- shaker sort on a sorted list
+- shaker sort on a sorted list (pick small element count
 - quick sort for a few partitions, then stop the sort and switch to insertion sort for an efficient mix of algorithms

 ### Currently Available Algorithms